 The controls are located behind the ashpan cover which is situated behind the Ashpan / Fender.
 The controls, comprise a control valve to adjust the gas flow and a push button piezo igniter.
-There is also a flame adjuster which slides from left to right (NG models only).
-The left hand position gives maximum efficiency and output whereas the right hand position gives more flame but slightly less radiant glow.
 To light the fire proceed as follows:-

 - 5.2.1 Depress the control knob and turn anti-clockwise to the position marked pilot.
 Hold in the control knob for a few seconds to allow the gas to reach the pilot. - 5.2.2 Continue to hold-in the control knob and press the igniter button.
 If the pilot does not light, continue to press the igniter button until ignition occurs.
+The pilot flame can be seen by looking underneath the front ceramic rail, above the burner heat shield, at the front left hand side of the fuel-bed.
 When the pilot has lit, continue to hold the control knob in for 5-10 seconds to allow the thermocouple to heat up, if the pilot goes out when the control knob is released, repeat the lighting sequence.

-In the unlikely event of a failure of the igniter, the fire can be lit as follows:Depress the control knob and turn anti-clockwise to the position marked pilot.
+In the unlikely event of a failure of the igniter, the fire can be lit as follows :-Depress the control knob and turn anti-clockwise to the position marked pilot.
 Hold in the control knob for a few seconds to allow the gas to reach the pilot.
 Insert the tip of a lit taper in behind the front ceramic coals on the left hand side.
 This will light the pilot flame.
 When the pilot has lit, continue to hold the control knob in for 5-10 seconds to allow the thermocouple to heat up, if the pilot goes out when the control knob is released, repeat the lighting sequence.

 - 5.2.3 After lighting, turn the control knob in the anti-clockwise direction to the high position and the main burner will light.
-It is recommended that for most efficient performance the fire is allowed to warm up for a few minutes with the flame adjuster set to the left hand position (NG models only) and the gas control on maximum. - 5.2.4 The gas control can be turned clockwise from the maximum position to give the desired heat output and the flame control (NG models only) adjusted to give the most pleasing flame effect or maximum efficiency and output.

-WARNING: If the fire goes out for any reason or is turned off and it is necessary to re-light the fire it is important to allow the fire to cool for 3 minutes before attempting to re-light it.
+It is recommended that for most efficient performance the fire is allowed to warm up for a few minutes with the gas control on maximum. - 5.2.4 The gas control can be turned clockwise from the maximum position to give the desired heat output. - WARNING : If the fire goes out for any reason or is turned off and it is necessary to re-light the fire it is important to allow the fire to cool for 3 minutes before attempting to re-light it.